jeremycherfas/user/pages/03.blog/history-is-written-by-the-podcasters/item.md

 [^3]: Who coined the term _podcasting_ in the rush to make an extra line in a print story.
 Ironic, or what?

 That's the crucial part about podcasting; you don't have to persuade some no-account "commissioning editor" who "can't hear it on the page" that people might want to listen to your stuff.
-You make it, and if people want to listen, they can.
+You make it, and if people want to listen , they can.
 And, as someone [^1] perspicaciously noted, it was the "quality" of most broadcast radio that drove many people -- makers and listeners -- to podcasting in the first place.

 Looking forward, to the history yet to be made, I'm pretty certain something new will turn up in podcasting, just as I am pretty sure the same old stuff will continue to be made.
 The democratisation of radio, like the democratisation of print before it, is a wonderful thing, which offers opportunities that could barely be dreamed of even 20 years ago.